πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Acute Knee Pain

-Sharp, intense pain at the time of injury, often followed by a dull aching or throbbing pain.
-Pain worsens with weight-bearing and pivoting movements.
+Sharp, intense pain at injury, often followed by dull aching.
+Pain worsens with weight-bearing and pivoting.

 Joint Instability